Global coronavirus cases reach over 8 million as outbreak expands in Latin America

 After cases declined in much of the United States for weeks, many areas are now reporting record new cases and hospitalizations.
 Fears of a second wave in hard-hit states - or a failure to get a grip on the first wave in some others - have led health experts to plead with the public to wear masks, avoid large gatherings and maintain social distance.

+China is also grappling with a resurgence of the virus just as its economy is trying to recover from shutdowns earlier this year.
+After nearly two months with no new infections, the capital Beijing has seen a spike in cases linked to the biggest wholesale food market in Asia.

-Writing by Lisa Shumaker; Editing by Chris Reese and David Gregorio
+Reporting by Christine Chan in New York; Writing by Lisa Shumaker; Editing by David Gregorio and Grant McCool